St James' Church, Burton-in-Kendal: History

 The lower part of the tower and the northwest corner of the nave date from the 12th century, and are Norman in style.
 The north chapel dates from the later part of the 13th century.
 In the following century the south aisle was built, and the north aisle and south chapel date from the late 15th or the 16th century.
 In 1844 the chancel and the north chapel were rebuilt, and the clerestory was added.
 In 1871 the Lancaster architects Paley and Austin carried out further alterations, including the removal of the gallery, adding a north vestry and organ chamber, replacing the seating, remodelling the pulpit, and adding a new font.

 Present day

 St James' Church is within the Conservative Evangelical tradition of the Church of England, and it has passed resolutions to show that it rejects the ordination of women.
-It receives alternative episcopal oversight from the Bishop of Maidstone (currently Rod Thomas).
+It receives alternative episcopal oversight from the Bishop of Ebbsfleet.